PENNINE RAILWAY SOCIETY

 formation in 1974, 43 years ago, the Society has consistently

 Also regular meetings in the digital image competition also judged by the membership.

 digital image competition also judged by the membership.There is also an annual quiz, "The Pennine Shield" held at the end of every

 10 years has remained consistent at around 70 members.

-its 39 year existence, has been run by a committee
+right through its 43 year existence, has been run by a committee

 Calendaris also free to members.

 Why not come along and see us sometime - I am sure you will not be disappointed!!

 joining The Pennine Railway Society please pick up